appsmithorg/appsmith-docs/website/docs/connect-data/reference/authenticated-api.md

 ### Use self-signed certificate

 <dd>
-When enabled, this option allows you to the upload a self-signed certificate in the .PEM (Privacy Enhanced Mail) format, which is securely stored in an encrypted format.
+When enabled, this option allows you to upload a self-signed certificate in the .PEM (Privacy Enhanced Mail) format, which is securely stored in an encrypted format.
 This certificate is then included in the request made by Appsmith to the endpoint.
 </dd>

 ### Headers

 <dd>

 Headers contain key-value pairs that you include in the header section of your HTTP requests.
-You use headers to provide information to the server, such as authentication tokens, content-type, or custom headers required by the API you are connecting to.
+You use headers to provide information to the server, such as authentication tokens, content types, or custom headers required by the API you are connecting to.

 </dd>